sidiousvic/sidious.pizza/index.md

 ---
 layout: article.vto
 title: Xenom, Part IV
-subtitle: The Zandhir Manics of the West
+subtitle: Or, the Zandhir Manics of the West
 date: 2024-11-12
 ---